SebastianLJ/Sprouts/README.md

 You might have to set the folder "resources" as a resource folder.

-We have added some JavaDoc in the folder docs where comments and authors for each method can be seen.
-Open the Index file in "docs" for an overview
+We have added some JavaDoc.
+Open the Index.html file in "docs" for an overview where comments and authors for each method can be seen.